 Nicolet Beach is in Peninsula State Park and has paddle sport rentals, beach volleyball, and a playground.
 Waterfront Park is in downtown Sister Bay.
 Egg Harbor Beach is a short walk from Egg Harbor.

-When I’m looking for solitude, my favorite beach is Rock Island State Park.
+My favorite beach is Rock Island State Park when I’m looking for solitude.
 The beach is located on an island just off the Door Peninsula.
 It has a lovely Viking boathouse and Pottawatomie Light, the state’s oldest lighthouse.
 It requires two ferries to visit, so it’s seldom crowded.

 See Related: Best Beaches in the U.S. to Visit